 Yoga changes the world through transforming individual lives.

 The goal of yoga is to know our selves.
 Erich Shiffman wrote in his book, The Spirit and Practice of Moving into Stillness, “if you want to know who you truly are you must let go of everything you think you know about yourself”.
 When, as individuals, we begin to take responsibility for ourselves, to take care of our minds and bodies, and to recognize that we are responsible for our actions, it becomes no longer possible to blame or condemn others for our situation.
 We start to realize that we are the only ones who can uplift ourselves and an informed confidence guides our actions, leaving us less dependent on others and more in control of our lives.

 No one is free until we are all free.

 It can takes a lot of energy to simply care for ourselves.
 Yet we gain more energy when we remember that our practice is not only for us.
 The world is full of suffering and full of beauty.
 Until we realize our part in both, we remain disconnected from the web that is our shared human experience.
-The tenant “no one is free until we are all free”, originally spoken by Dr. Martin Luther King Jr., acknowledges our inter-dependence.
+The tenant “no one is free until we are all free”, originally written by Fannie Lou Hamer, acknowledges our inter-dependence.
 When we use the tools of yoga and meditation to explore who we are, we recognize our connection with others and that our well-being depends on their well-being.
 All people deserve access to the tools of yoga and meditation in an effort to promote self knowledge, understanding and conscious action.